|Nutritional Guidelines (per serving)|

 Fluffy, rich and decadent, dark chocolate mousse is an impressive dessert to serve at dinner parties.
 Just don’t spoil the effect by telling your guests how easy this was to make.
 Mousse means “froth” or “foam” in French and the dish can be either sweet or savory and served hot or cold.

 It's important to use good-quality, dark, semisweet chocolate for best tasting results.
-I like to add a touch of Baileys Irish Cream to give an added dimension to the chocolate flavor, but that’s completely optional.
+You can add a touch of Baileys Irish Cream to give an added dimension to the chocolate flavor, but that’s completely optional.
 The mousse can be made a day ahead and chilled until serving time.

 Add 2 tablespoon whipping cream and chocolate to a clean metal bowl.
 Place bowl on top of a saucepan filled with enough water to simmer for several minutes.
 Make sure the water doesn't touch the bowl.